Type 054A frigate: Operational history

 Frigates also participated in the first Chinese naval exercises with the Russian Navy in the Mediterranean in 2015 and the Baltic Sea in 2017.

-Exports
+Export

+Thailand

 In January 2013, it was confirmed that China offered three Type 054As to the Royal Thai Navy for US$1 billion.
 Ultimately, Thailand selected a derivative of the South Korean Gwanggaeto the Great-class destroyer from Daewoo Shipbuilding & Marine Engineering.

+Pakistan

-Pakistan ordered four Type 054A variants from Hudong-Zhonghua in 2017-2018 as the Type 054A/P, or Tughril class.
-The first entered service on 8 November 2021.
+Pakistan ordered four Type 054A variants from Hudong-Zhonghua Shipbuilding in 2017-2018 as the Type 054A/P, or Tughril class.
+The first entered service on 8 November 2021, and all four were commissioned by mid 2022.